Cayman Islands sunset

 Visit the Heritage Garden at Queen Elizabeth II Botanic Park

-Queen Elizabeth II Botanic Park
+Heritage Garden at Queen Elizabeth II Botanic Park

-A wildlife encounter at the Cayman Turtle Center
+Enjoy Wildlife Encounters at the Cayman Turtle Center

-Cayman Turtle Center
+Grand Cayman Turtle Center

 The Cayman Turtle Center is also an important part of the country’s economy, serving as a world-class tourist attraction.
-It is the only institution in the world that successfully breeds green sea turtles, releases captive-bred sea turtles into the wild, and allows visitors to get “up close and personal” with sea turtles through exhibits and supervised encounters.
+It is the only institution in the world that successfully breeds green sea turtles, releases captive-bred sea turtles into the wild and allows visitors to get “up close and personal” with sea turtles through exhibits and supervised encounters.
 This Grand Cayman island favorite “must-see” also includes local and Caribbean birds, marine predators, crocodiles, and other island animals.

 Stop by the oddest tree in the Cayman Islands

-oddest tree in Cayman Islands
+oddest tree in the Cayman Islands

-Visitors to Grand Cayman should drive, jog, or walk to the South Sound to see the Cayman Shoe tree up close and personal.
+Visitors to Grand Cayman can drive, jog, or walk to the South Sound to see the Cayman Shoe tree up close and personal.
 The tree, which began as a warning about litter and recycling now showcases a 12’ high collection of shoes.
 People continue to contribute to the tree and it has evolved into a popular roadside attraction and a colorful Instagram backdrop.

 Explore Skull Cave in Cayman Brac